schmonz/endeavour-sway-install/README.md

-# What is this?
+# gatherd

-Fleet management for the half-sensible doofus with varied old laptops.
+## Why?

-I want to be able to USB-boot a random machine, install an OS that will perform well, wait a bit, and have a consistently configured system.
+I want to be able to USB-boot a random old laptop, install an OS configured to perform reasonably well, keep pace with future adjustments, and not have to click or remember much to accomplish this.

-## How to use?
+## How

 1. Boot the EndeavourOS live install environment
 2. From the Welcome app, choose "Fetch your install customization file"